More Like This

 A pure EV will save you far more energy than that Cayenne Hybrid.
 However, the EV’s initial purchase price, potentially higher insurance, and high repair costs can blunt its advantages.

-On the other hand, conventional cars can have maintenance costs that EVs don’t incur, like more frequent brake service and fluid changes.
+Conversely, conventional cars can have maintenance costs that EVs don’t incur, like more frequent brake service and fluid changes.

 Many people buy an EV to save the environment and money.
 It is a noble intent that repays their investment with fuel savings and environmental benefits.